SaschaWillems/VulkanCapsViewer/docs/linux_appimage.md

             └── vulkanCapsViewer.png
 ```

-Use the latests release from https://github.com/probonopd/linuxdeployqt
+Use the latest release from https://github.com/probonopd/linuxdeployqt

 Run from where the ```linuxdeployqt``` is located